Category: Urban Design

 Allowing cottage courts in Chicago requires changing the zoning code

-Cottage courts (or clusters) are a common multi-family design typology in cities outside of Illinois.
+Cottage and bungalow courts (also called clusters and pocket neighborhoods) are a common multi-family design typology in cities outside of Illinois.
 You’ll find them in California (where they’re more often called bungalow courts) and Tennessee, for example.
 They are characterized by having multiple detached one or two-story houses on a single and compact development site.
 The houses commonly face a shared green space and have shared parking behind them.

 A primary benefit of cottage courts – and smaller footprint housing, generally – is that it creates more for-sale detached houses (which are in very high demand in Chicago) while sharing land [1].
 In other words, cottage courts create more detached houses using less land.